Arvind960/kubernetes-dashboard/ARCHITECTURE.md

    - Health metrics are updated

 4. **Management Operations**:
-   - User initiates actions (e.g., pause/resume deployments, restart pods)
+   - User initiates actions (e.g., restart pods, view details)
    - Frontend sends action requests to the Flask server
    - Server executes Kubernetes API calls to perform the requested actions
    - Results are returned to the frontend